htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     HTCondor jobs would always run, but interactive response on the machines would never suffer.
 A user most likely will not notice HTCondor is running jobs.
 See
-    section \ `3.7 <PolicyConfigurationforExecuteHostsandforSubmitHosts.html#x35-2410003.7>`__
-    on Startd Policy Configuration for more details on setting up a policy for starting and stopping jobs on a given machine.
+    :doc:`/admin-manual/policy-configuration` for more details on setting up a policy for starting and stopping jobs on a given machine.

     The ClassAd expression is evaluated in the context of the job ad to